hangar2apps/DeploymentReadinessPlatform/README.md

 # Deployment Readiness Platform (DRP)

+*Pronounced "durp"...because that's how deployment processing currently feels.*

+## The Problem

+Today, deployment processing burns an entire day...sometimes two.
+Service members start at 0-dark-30 and shuffle from station to station with paper forms no one can read.
+Eventually that paperwork reaches an S1 clerk and *maybe* makes it into a digital system.
+All the while, commanders need real-time readiness, but what they get are sporadic updates as NCOs chase down soldiers, only to find them stuck in the wrong line the whole time.
+Meanwhile, providers sift through hundreds of health assessments trying to confirm each member is mentally and physically ready to deploy.
+A lot gets missed.
+It shouldn't.

+## The Solution

-A unified pre- and post-deployment health assessment platform for military units.
-DRP digitizes the paper-based DD forms (2795, 2796, 2900) and the manual workflows around them — the EDHA web form, batched provider review, and Excel readiness roll-ups — into a single digital workflow connecting service members, medical providers, and commanders.
+DRP is a unified pre- and post-deployment health assessment platform for military units.
+It digitizes the paper-based DD forms (2795, 2796, 2900) and the manual workflows around them — the EDHA web form, batched provider review, and Excel readiness roll-ups — into a single digital workflow connecting service members, medical providers, and commanders.
 DRP is a workflow and readiness-visibility layer, **not** a clinical system of record: it is designed to integrate with MHS Genesis (via FHIR), not replace it.

 ---

 ## What It Does

-Today the process loses signal at every step: screenings are rushed so red flags surface late, post-deployment re-assessment (PDHRA) completion lags once units disperse, and commanders have no real-time view of unit readiness.
-DRP closes those gaps through three integrated surfaces:
+DRP brings all three roles into one digital workflow, each with a surface built for the job:

 | Surface | Who Uses It | Purpose |
 |---------|-------------|---------|